Article 8 – Umpires Interpretation Guide

 Simplified Wording:

-Team-affiliated individuals should not umpire games involving their own league or team.
+Team-connected individuals should not umpire their own team’s games or league games unless absolutely unavoidable.

 Governance Purpose: